HalfElfAlistair/FizzBuzz_Challenge/README.md

 I was successful in both of my aims.
 Completing this without having to look at hints or anything was really important for my confidence as it showed I am progressing and can get the hang of this.

 Admittedly, this challenge took me about an hour to do which is a long time.
 Definitely something that will get better as I go along though so I'm not too worried.
 I've read it's something that gets set in interviews sometimes so it's important I can reach a stage where producing code like this only takes me a few minutes.

+At present it's pretty basic, just using an alert system.
+Once I've learned more I'll look into making it more user friendly and visually appealing.